ehsan11100/AdGuard/Raspberry-Pi.md

-# How to set up your own AdGuard DNS on Raspberry Pi
+# How to set up your own AdGuard Home on Raspberry Pi

-You can install AdGuard DNS on your [Raspberry Pi](https://www.raspberrypi.org) and use it to filter out ads.
+You can install AdGuard Home on your [Raspberry Pi](https://www.raspberrypi.org) and use it to filter out ads.
 This also saves data traffic.

-Afterwards you can use your AdGuard DNS on any machine connected to same local network.
+Afterwards you can use your AdGuard DNS on any machine connected to the same local network.

-This is different from browser-based ad blocking extension because it works not only in browser, but in other apps too.
+This is different from browser-based ad blocking extension because it works not only in a browser but in other apps too.

 There are many reasons to remove ads: